BIOGRAPHY

 Made his debut as an author in 1983 with the book The Reconstruction Is Greater, a release described as “the most total and extreme expression of implacability I have ever encountered” in Denmark’s prime literary weekly review (Weekendavisen) – a quite fitting summary of the equal amounts of excitement and furore the book aroused at the time.

-During 2011 and 2012 Hall has written a line of extensive essays about experimental music for various Danish magazines.
-His current book release, Nostatic! from October 2012, is a collection of these articles.
+During 2011 and 2012 Hall wrote a line of extensive essays about experimental music for various Danish magazines.
+A selection of these articles was made available in Nostatic! issued in October 2012, a book illustrated by the Danish painter Knud Odde.

-As a writer Hall has already received several grants from The National Fund for the Endowment of The Arts as well as having been translated into several European languages.
+As a writer Hall has received grants from both The National Fund for the Endowment of The Arts and The Danish Arts Council.
+He has been translated into several European languages.

 Principal literary works: